Dead End (band): 2009–2020: Reunion and You's death

 In 2011, from January 22 to February 8 Dead End supported Acid Black Cherry on a Zepp tour.
 On August 8 they hosted a charity concert titled Fourth Devour at Shibuya O-East, where Pay Money to My Pain, Lynch. and Dead End themselves performed.
 All proceeds were donated to the victims of the 2011 Tōhoku earthquake and tsunami.
 In October they held a three-date tour called Death Ace 2011, with the final concert at Shibuya O-West on October 13 being broadcast live worldwide via Ustream.
 On October 23, they performed at the V-Rock Festival '11 held at Saitama Super Arena.
 On November 9, Dead End released their first single in over twenty years, "Conception", the first in a three-month series of consecutive releases.
 The second "Final Feast" was released on December 14, with the third "Yume Oni Uta" out on January 11, 2012.
 On the day of the third single's release, Dead End announced that their sixth studio album Dream Demon Analyzer would be released in March, and that the band will go on a nationwide tour, which ended on May 2 at Akasaka Blitz.
+Yamazaki performed drums on the record.
 On September 16, the band held a concert titled Kaosmoscape at Shibuya Public Hall to celebrate the 25th anniversary of their major label debut.
 A live video recording of the concert was released on December 12, 2012.

 A tribute album to the band, titled Dead End Tribute - Song of Lunatics -, was released on September 4, 2013.
-It features many well-known artists, including Kiyoharu and Hitoki of Kuroyume, Hyde and Tetsuya of L'Arc~en~Ciel, Sugizo, Ryuichi and Shinya of Luna Sea, Yasu with Janne Da Arc members, Baki of Gastunk, Marty Friedman, members from Dir en Grey, La'cryma Christi, Versailles, Boris and many more.
+It features many well-known artists, including Kiyoharu and Hitoki of Kuroyume, Hyde and Tetsuya of L'Arc-en-Ciel, Sugizo, Ryuichi and Shinya of Luna Sea, Yasu with Janne Da Arc members, Baki of Gastunk, Marty Friedman, members from Dir En Grey, La'cryma Christi, Versailles, Boris and many more.
 The album charted well, reaching No. 10 on Billboard Japan and No. 11 on Oricon.
 In 2014, Dead End performed abroad for the first time at Japan Music Fest on July 6 at the Olympia in Paris, France.
 The following year, they performed at the first night of Luna Sea's Lunatic Fest on June 28, 2015 and went on their own Witch Hunt Tour 2015.

 Inactive for a few years, Morrie said that Dead End activities depended on You, and the guitarist admitted in 2019 that this was the case.
 In March 2019, You said that he wanted to make an acoustic solo album before working on Dead End.
 When this album was released in March 2020, You stated that Dead End would restart, and that he would be spending the next three months writing songs for the band.
 However, Dead End announced on June 19, 2020 that You had died from sepsis on June 16, aged 56.
-Dead End's single "So Sweet So Lonely" was covered by Sugizo on his 2020 album Love & Tranquility as a tribute to You.
+Although Minato performs with Joe in the band D runkard Ball, and supports Morrie in Godland, in 2023, Joe and Morrie both expressed doubt on Dead End having any future activity.